 King divides his time between his ranch outside Sacramento and his home in Los Angeles where he spends time with his two daughters.
 While not working, King enjoys restoring old cars and motorcycles – his personal fleet includes a 1936 BMW motorcycle with sidecar – and raising money and awareness for Olive Crest Homes for Abused Children.

-Perry was recently appointed as a Director for the American Motorcyclist Association (AMA).
+Perry is a past Director for the American Motorcyclist Association (AMA).
 "Perry King is more than a Hollywood personality, he is a lifelong motorcyclist and one of the most poised and dedicated representatives of the motorcycling community," said AMA President and CEO Rob Dingman in a recent association press release.
 "Perry is not only passionate about motorcycling but is passionate about the AMA, as well.
 He recognizes the importance of the AMA in protecting the future of motorcycling."

 Possession of Joel Delaney, Perry